aqding/fritter/README.md

 **Throws**

-- `403` if the user is not logged in
-- `403` if the user being searched for is not the user logged in
+- `403` if the user is not logged in or the owner of the multifeed
 - `404` if the multifeedId is not valid